dotnet/machinelearning/docs/building/unix-instructions.md

 ```

 Please note that newer versions of Homebrew [don't allow installing directly from a URL](https://github.com/Homebrew/brew/issues/8791).
 If you run into this issue, you may need to download libomp.rb first and install it with the local file instead.

+Also, libomp version 7.0.0 doesn't have a cask for Big Sur.
+You can work around this by downloading the libomp.rb file and then calling `brew install libomp.rb --build-from-source --formula`.